umrlastig/pegazus-ontology/scripts/land-registry/4_BUILD_KG.md

 }
 ```

-### 6.2 PlotNature attribute for each landmark aggregation
+### 5.2 Nature
 * In this step, we want to build aggregated attributes versions that are equals for each landmark aggregation.

-#### 6.3.1 Match PlotNature attribute versions that should be aggregated
+#### 5.2.1 Match PlotNature attribute versions that should be aggregated
-1. Compare attribute versions that are linked to trace of each same aggregated landmarks
+1. Compare attribute versions (PlotNature) from plots versions that are traces of the same aggregated landmark.
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>
 PREFIX cad_ltype: <http://rdf.geohistoricaldata.org/id/codes/cadastre/landmarkType/>